-- □ Implement the organization's privacy breach protocol - Ensure the Contact Person and appropriate staff/departments are informed of breach - Consider notifying the Commissioner of the breach - Contain the breach - o Retrieve hard copies of personal health information that have been disclosed - Ensure no copies have been made - Take steps to prevent unauthorized access to electronic information (e.g., restrict access, change passwords, temporarily shut down system) - □ Notify affected individuals - Consider the most appropriate way to notify affected individuals in light of the sensitivity of the information (e.g., by phone, in writing, at the next appointment) - Provide the organization's contact information in case the individual has further questions - $\circ$ $\;$ Provide the Commissioner's contact information - □ Investigate and remediate the problem - Conduct an internal investigation - Determine what steps should be taken to prevent future breaches (e.g. changes to policies, additional safeguards required)
+- Implement the organization's privacy breach protocol - Ensure the Contact Person and appropriate staff/departments are informed of the breach. - Consider whether the Commissioner must or should be notified.
+Section 6.3 of the Regulations specifies circumstances in which the Commissioner should be notified which include deliberate or serious incidents. - In addition, a report must be made annually by custodians as to privacy breaches that occurred during the previous year.
+To facilitate the making of such a report, a record of all privacy breaches should be maintained. - Contain the breach - Retrieve hard copies of personal health information that have been disclosed - Ensure no copies have been made - Take steps to prevent unauthorized access to electronic information (e.g., restrict access, change passwords, temporarily shut down system) - Notify affected individuals - Consider the most appropriate way to notify affected individuals in light of the sensitivity of the information (e.g., by phone, in writing, at the next appointment) - Provide the organization's contact information in case the individual has further questions - Provide the Commissioner's contact information and advise the individual of their right to make a complaint to the Commissioner (s.
+12) - Investigate and remediate the problem - Conduct an internal investigation - Determine what steps should be taken to prevent future breaches (e.g. changes to policies, additional safeguards required) - o Consider advising the Commissioner of the results of your investigation